 Angry Birds Pirate Pig Attack

-Angry Birds is one of those games that has staying power.
-People everywhere still love the app.
-My oldest son started playing it when he was just 3 years old, and once he stoppled throwing the birds backwards he got pretty good at it.
+My oldest son started playing it when he was just 3 years old, and once he stopped throwing the birds backward he got pretty good at it.

 Santa, being the obliging fellow that he is, did indeed bring him his Pirate Piggies.